Kongu Nadu: Economy

 Kongu Nadu had a flourishing economy from ancient times and had trade contacts with foreign nations.
 Kodumanal was a 2,500-year-old industrial colony discovered by archaeologists, located along an ancient Roman trade route.
 A Chola highway called Rajakesari Peruvazhi ran through the region.
 Agriculture is the primary occupation in the region.
 Rice is the staple food and major crop in the region.
 Some of the main crops cultivated include sugarcane, spices, chilli, banana, cotton, turmeric, millets and pulses.
 Other plantation crops include coffee, tea, rubber, betel, areca nut and coconut. and 85% of the natural rubber production in the country.
 Other major agricultural products include poultry and silk.

 Coimbatore is amongst the major information technology (IT) hubs of India and supplies two-thirds of India's requirements of motors and pumps, and is one of the largest exporters of wet grinders and auto components, as well as jewellery.
 Another major industry is textiles with the Tiruppur home to more than 10,000 garment manufacturing industries, employing over 600,000 people.
 As of 2021-22, Tiruppur exported garments worth 5.1 billion USD, contributing to nearly 54% of the all the textile exports from India.

 Demand for statehood

-There has been demands for the formation a separate state of Kongu Nadu, which would include western Tamil Nadu with sections of south east Karnataka and east Kerala.
+There has been demands for the formation a separate state of Kongu Nadu, which would include western Tamil Nadu districts.
 Various political parties occasionally raise similar demand.
 Local caste based political outfits Kongunadu Munnetra Kazhagam and Kongu Vellala Goundergal Peravai also supported the demand.